 Question 2: If I am only taking classes in the Fall and Spring Terms and don't need to live there for the summer, is there an option for that?

 Yes.
 EFSC offers three housing options, including options for just the Fall and Spring Terms.

 Students who commit to two major terms (ie: Fall and Spring) have first preference for the optional summer term.
 Fall-only or Spring-only contracts are available on a space available basis after full academic year residents have been placed.

 Visit the payment options page for full details.

 EFSC returned to normal, pre-COVID, full capacity operations on May 16, 2022.
 However, the COVID Reporting and Tracking Process remains in place.
-Students, faculty and staff who have been exposed to COVID through a close contact, or are experiencing possible COVID symptoms, or who have tested positive with or without symptoms, must self-isolate and remain away from Campus until they have been cleared for return following the student or employee process.
+Students, faculty and staff who have been exposed to COVID through a close contact, but have NO Symptoms or have not tested positive, must report the exposure to EFSC but are no longer required to quarantine based on updated CDC guidance.

 View EFSC's Safety Protocols page for additional information.

 Question 5: Are masks required inside the Housing facility?
 (Updated 5/19/2021)